QxLabIreland/AQP/README.md

 ## Node Abstract Class

 Nodes are used to encapsulate some unique logic/functionality, but there is common properties/functionality to all nodes.
 These are defined in the abstract Node class (found in nodes/node.py).
+Node **must be** contained within the ``nodes`` directory.
+Any node placed in this directory will be detected by the pipeline and will be available for use.

 ```python
 class Node(object):